mjanders6/Minecraft-Installer/README.md

 	- Create script to backup the server file
 4. Accessing the console
 	- `/opt/minecraft/tools/mcrcon/mcrcon -H 127.0.0.1 -P 25575 -p strong-password -t`

+# Running the python script
+1. Run the script with
+	- `sudo python3 mc-installer.py`
+2. Enter the password for mcrcon when prompted
+3. When installation is complete, run the following to verify that everything worked:
+	- `sudo systemctl status minecraft`